-- Plan, prepare for, and conduct den meetings with the assistant den leader and den chief. - Attend the pack leaders' meetings. - Attend Basic Adult Leader Outdoor Orientation (BALOO) and plan outdoor activities or a Webelos den overnighter. - Ensure Cub Scouts earn their badge of rank and continue in Cub Scouting or, if eligible, cross over into a Scouts BSA troop. - Help train and guide the den chief in working with Cub Scouts and see that they receive recognition for their efforts at den and pack meetings. - Provide meaningful responsibilities for the denner and assistant denner so that they can learn responsibility and gain satisfaction from their efforts. - Plan and conduct, along with the Scoutmaster and assistant Scoutmaster, meaningful joint activities. - Plan and carry out overnight campouts and other outdoor activities.
+- Plan, prepare for, and conduct den meetings with the assistant den leader and den chief. - Attend the pack leaders' meetings. - Make contact with a Scouts BSA troop to visit as soon as possible.
+This is a requirement for the Bobcat Adventure. - Ensure Cub Scouts earn their Arrow of Light badge or rank and cross over into a Scouts BSA troop.

+- Help train and guide the den chief in working with Cub Scouts and see that they receive recognition for their efforts at den and pack meetings. - Provide meaningful responsibilities for the Arrow of Light patrol leader so that they can learn responsibility and gain satisfaction from their efforts. - Plan and conduct, along with the Scoutmaster and assistant Scoutmaster, meaningful joint activities. - Plan and carry out overnight campouts and other outdoor activities.